brettmc/setup-php/README.md

 - These PHP versions are currently in active development and might contain bugs and breaking changes.
 - Some user space extensions might not support this version currently.
+- PECL extensions are built from source, which can be slow.
+Consider [caching extensions](#cache-extensions)

 ```yaml
 steps: